kktse/billcobb_challenge_a/README.md

 An implementation by @kktse written in Python is available in the `python` folder.
-This solution is implemented in a Jupyter notebook and makes use of polars, numpy, scipy, matplotlib and python-control.
+This solution is implemented in a Jupyter notebook and makes use of polars, numpy, scipy, matplotlib and python-control libraries.

 Further details can be found in the README.md.